 How much does it cost to replace a lug nut?

 The average cost to replace a lug nut is anything between 102USD and 129USD.
 There are labor costs that can be anything from 90USD to 115USD and the nuts cost around 13USD.

 This estimated cost of replacing lug nuts does not include any additional fees or taxes.
 So, the approximate cost of the complete replacement will be anything around 270USD.
 It is necessary to replace lug nuts after a maximum of 100 miles of driving after a new tire service.

 How long does it take to replace a lug nut?

-It can take anywhere between 30 minutes to two hours depending on what tools you have at your disposal.
+It can take anywhere between 30 minutes to 2 hours to a lug nut on a car.

 There is also a difference in replacement time considering whether the lug nuts need general servicing or they are broken.
 In the case of the latter, replacing broken lug nuts may take a lot more time because it is complex.
 If it is a general replacement, then professionals will take around 30 minutes to finish the whole process.
 They are well-equipped with proper lug wrenches, and more.
 In case you do not have the proper equipment and still want to fix the problem, it may take you extra time.

 How to replace a missing lug nut?